What Are the Worst "Yu-Gi-Oh" Cards of All Time?

 If you want 700 extra ATK, use "Rush Recklessly," or for extra DEF, use "The Reliable Guardian."
 Those spells aren't great, but at least they don't restrict what types of monsters you can use them on, and they're quick-play, meaning you can activate them on your opponent's turn.
 Better yet, stat-increasing equip spells like "Mage Power" and "United We Stand" further put Nanana to shame.

 Pyro Clock moves the turn count (but not the turn itself) forward by one.
 This affects very few cards (less than 20), and many of them are ones you wouldn't want to move forward (like "Swords of Revealing Light") unless used by your opponent, which you can't predict.

-While it's appropriately-named, Gamble is just far too risky to reliably use.
-First, it's hard to activate, as your hand must have two or less cards and your opponent's needs at least six (which is rare).
+While it's appropriately named, Gamble is just far too risky to use reliably.
+First, it's hard to activate, as your hand must have two or fewer cards, and your opponent needs at least six (which is rare).
 Then, Gamble flips a coin, and if you call it right, you draw until your hand has five cards.
 That's a great benefit, but if you call it wrong, you entirely skip your next turn, a massive penalty that's almost sure to cost you the duel.

 24. An Unfortunate Report

-The only time Report helps is when you have cards in place that function when your foe strikes, like "Yubel".
-Even then, your foe can simply refrain from striking unless you use forced-attack cards like "Yang Zing Unleashed".
-Too much effort for too little payoff, especially with the potential risk of getting invaded twice in one turn.
+Report only helps when you have cards in place that function when your foe strikes, like "Yubel."
+Even then, your foe can simply refrain from striking unless you use forced-attack cards like "Yang Zing Unleashed."
+It's too much effort for too little payoff, especially with the potential risk of getting invaded twice in one turn.

 23. Card Shuffle